varnish/Varnish-Book/varnish_book.rst

    Backend directors, usually just called directors, provide logical groupings of similar web servers.
    There are several different directors available, but they all share the same basic properties.

-   First of all, anywhere in VCL where you can refer to a backend, you can also refer to a director.

-   .. include: vcl/director_references.vcl
-      :literal:

    Directors allow you to re-use previously defined backends, or define "anonymous" backends within the director definition.
    If a backend is defined explicitly and referred to or from a director, Varnish records data such as number of connections.
    The definition of anonymous backends within a director also yields all the normal properties of a backend.